DarkAtra/v-rising-discord-bot/docs/bot-companion.md

 > I highly recommend not exposing the api port to the internet in an unprotected manner.
 The setup guide below explains how the API port can be secured using
 > Basic Authentication.

+{: .warning }
+> It is **not** possible to use the bot-companion with GPortal hosted server as they don't allow exposing the API port to the internet.

 ## Setup Guide

-1. [Install BepInEx](https://github.com/decaprime/VRising-Modding/releases) on your V Rising server.
+1. [Install BepInEx](https://github.com/decaprime/VRising-Modding/releases) on your v rising server.
 2. Download the [v-rising-discord-bot-companion.dll](https://github.com/DarkAtra/v-rising-discord-bot-companion/releases)
     * **or** clone [this repo](https://github.com/DarkAtra/v-rising-discord-bot-companion) and build it via `dotnet build`.
 This requires [dotnet 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).